Production pattern making class

 - Hair must be tied back or out of the way.

 The cost varies on the material, number of days and students.
-The average cost for a two day class with two students is $800 per person per day.
+The average cost for a two day class with two students is $900 per person per day.
+If students are from the same company, subsequent slots are $450 (discounted because only one curriculum is needed).
 Since no two classes are the same, it takes time to write curriculum and have it approved by whoever is paying (employer usually, or student).
 Goals, tasks, exercises and objectives are fully discussed in advance.
 Developing curriculum and materials takes at east four hours for every hour of class time so you can understand why I don’t do it until needed.
 You will need to provide materials for use in curriculum development in advance.
 This will be discussed beforehand.

 I have a guest house I’ve been using for student accommodations as long as no problems arise.
 You won’t have to rent a car at the Albuquerque airport if you can coordinate arrival and departure times.
 Officially you have to fend for yourself at dinner (guest house has a full kitchen) but unofficially, we’ve gone out to dinner, gotten carry out etc. Staying on site is a benefit because you can work in the shop as late as you like -subject to things not coming up missing etc. Students will need to bring their copy of my book with them because we will be using portions of it, putting it into the context of their growth.